-There are many things that can affect dental implant cost and the cost will be worth it for the long term benefits!
-We will work hard to offer financing options to ensure you get the care you need!
+There are many considerations that can affect dental implant costs.
+We will work hard to offer financing options to ensure you get the care you need.
+The cost will be worth the long-term benefits.

 Factors That Affect Cost: